Loft579/Remind-Station/README.md

 TRELLO_API_KEY=
 TRELLO_TOKEN=
 TELEGRAM_BOT_TOKEN=
-TRELLO_BOARDS_ID= #whitelist separated by ",". could be "all" instead OPENAI_API_KEY=
+TRELLO_BOARDS_ID= #whitelist separated by ",". could be "all" instead, please, make sure your newly added board hasn't been used by this bot in the past
+OPENAI_API_KEY=

 #and fill all